 Crafted over a century ago, many of the building’s 260 windows currently retain their original woodwork and glass.
 The timber frames have been worn by time and the elements – if these fames rot or break, there is risk of the windowpanes shattering.
 Once this original heritage material is lost, it is lost forever.

 The windows of any building are its most vulnerable part – but they’re also where the light gets in.
 They’re the liminal spaces where people can peer into, and out of, other worlds.
-With 95 studios across three floors, the worlds that lie behind each of the Convent Building's 260 windows are nothing short of extraordinary.
+With 95 studios across three floors, the worlds that lie behind each of the Convent Building’s 260 windows are extraordinary.

 We had a chat with creatives and practitioners from the Convent building community about their heritage studios and what inspires them most about the view.

 “My beautiful studio in the Convent Building is, without question, the epicentre of my practice.
 I feel so incredibly lucky watching the liquidambar in the courtyard change over the course of every year; and the light that streams through my lofty windows never fails to inspire, even on the dreariest of days.”

 Susan Earl, Filmmaker, Writer and Artist; Co-Founder Hamish and Buster

 “I love that my studio is west facing, so late on summer evenings I can have the window fully open and enjoy the evening warmth and sunsets.
 It’s especially lovely when it’s stormy – I have a lot of sky and clouds to enjoy.
 I often think about who has come before me.
 Who else has looked out this window, seen those trees (but) smaller, seen a different city skyline – but still looking out the same window.”